jaisonjustus/jaisonjustus.github.io/index.md

 "Life is pretty simple: You do some stuff.
 Most fails.
 Some works.
 You do more of what works.
 If it works big, others quickly copy it.
-Then you do something else.
-`The trick is the doing something else.`" - `Leonardo da Vinci`
+Then you do something else.The trick is the doing something else." - _Leonardo da Vinci_

 ____